The psychological dimension of aging that often gets overlooked

 The Telomere Connection

-In 2004, a team led by Dr. Elissa Epel at UCSF published a landmark study that changed how we think about stress and aging.
-They measured telomere length and telomerase activity in women who were caregivers for chronically ill children, comparing them to mothers of healthy children.
+In 2004, a study published in PNAS, led by Dr. Elissa Epel at UCSF, changed how we think about stress and aging.
+Researchers at UCSF measured telomere length and telomerase activity in women who were caregivers for chronically ill children, comparing them to mothers of healthy children.

 The findings were remarkable.

 This wasn't just correlation.
 The research identified specific mechanisms: stress induces secretion of glucocorticoids (primarily cortisol), which increases reactive oxygen species through heightened mitochondrial activity.
-These reactive oxygen species preferentially damage telomeres and inhibit telomerase, the enzyme that maintains telomere length.
-As Dr. Epel, Professor of Psychiatry at UCSF and co-author of "The Telomere Effect" with Nobel laureate Elizabeth Blackburn, has explained, "It's not the stress itself that ages us - it's our perception of stress and our inability to recover from it that drives biological aging at the cellular level."
+Reactive oxygen species are unstable molecules that preferentially damage telomeres and inhibit telomerase, the enzyme that maintains telomere length.
+As noted by Dr. Epel, Professor of Psychiatry at UCSF and co-author of "The Telomere Effect" with Nobel laureate Elizabeth Blackburn, "It's not the stress itself that ages us, it's our perception of stress and our inability to recover from it that drives biological aging at the cellular level."

 Later research found this wasn't limited to extreme caregiving situations.
-A meta-analysis of 34 studies confirmed the relationship between perceived stress and shorter telomeres, though the effect sizes varied across studies.
+Findings from a meta-analysis of 34 studies confirmed the relationship between perceived stress and shorter telomeres, though the effect sizes varied across studies.

 Cortisol: The Aging Hormone